2010 Chinese Grand Prix: Background

 The Shanghai International Circuit (pictured in 2018), where the race was held.

-The 2010 Chinese Grand Prix was the fourth of nineteen scheduled races of the 2010 Formula One World Championship and the seventh running of the event.
+The 2010 Chinese Grand Prix was the fourth of 19 scheduled races of the 2010 Formula One World Championship and the seventh running of the event.
 It was held at the 16-turn 5.451 km Shanghai International Circuit in the Jiading District of Shanghai on 18 April.
 Tyre supplier Bridgestone brought four tyre types to the race: the soft "options" and hard "primes" dry compounds and the intermediate and full wet-weather compounds.
 The soft compounds were denoted by a green stripe on their side-walls; the wet compound tyres were identified by a green line at the bottom of their central groove.
 A total of 12 teams (each representing a different constructor) each entered two drivers for the Grand Prix with one driver entered only for the first free practice session in Paul di Resta.

-Going into the race, Ferrari driver Felipe Massa led the Drivers' Championship with 39 points, two ahead of his teammate Fernando Alonso in second and jointly held the position with the leading Red Bull of Sebastian Vettel, who had won the Malaysian Grand Prix two weeks earlier.
-Jenson Button of McLaren and Mercedes driver Nico Rosberg were tied for fourth with 35 points.
-Ferrari led the Constructors' Championship with 76 points and McLaren were a further ten points behind in second.
-Red Bull stood in third place with 61 points, Mercedes were fourth with 44 points and Renault was fifth with 30 points.
+Going into the race, Ferrari driver Felipe Massa led the World Drivers' Championship with 39 championship points, two ahead of his teammate Fernando Alonso in second and jointly held the position with the leading Red Bull of Sebastian Vettel, who had won the two weeks earlier.
+Jenson Button of McLaren and Mercedes driver Nico Rosberg were tied for fourth with 35 championship points.
+Ferrari led the World Constructors' Championship with 76 championship points and McLaren were a further ten championship points behind in second.
+Red Bull were third with 61 championship points, Mercedes were fourth with 44 championship points and Renault was fifth with 30 championship points.

-Button had won the Australian Grand Prix and his teammate Lewis Hamilton finished sixth in the previous two races of the season.
+Button had won the and his teammate Lewis Hamilton finished sixth in the previous two races of the season.
 Despite this, the McLaren team principal Martin Whitmarsh said that the team did not meet its targets but sought to establish themselves at the front of the field, "One of the greatest qualities of this team is its considerable strength in depth.
 After establishing a strong and solid start to the season, we're confident we'll become an even more formidable contender as we head into China and then the start of the European season."
 Other teams in the field predicted the team would have an advantage with the MP4-25s F-duct (a device which increases the top speed of a car by stalling the rear wing), though Hamilton said he expected Red Bull and Ferrari to challenge them, while Button stated he was uncertain whether his car would be quick enough in qualifying trim but felt it was fast for the race, "I feel that when I get to Barcelona, I'll have everything that I want to be 100 per cent.
 Where I am at the moment is already very good, I'm very comfortable with the car and everyone in the team."